 For many of our patients, the natural choice for surgical weight loss is LAP-BAND® surgery.
-With more than 2,000 LAP-BAND procedures performed since 2006, the surgeons at Weight Loss Institute of Arizona are the premier gastric banding specialists in the Southwest.

 The testimonials, statements, and opinions presented on our website are only applicable to the individuals depicted, and may not be representative of the experience of others.
 The testimonials are not indicative of future results or success of any other individuals.
 In short, surgery involves risk, results may vary from patient to patient and procedure to procedure.
 WLIAZ referred practitioners cannot guarantee your results will be the same.
 Click here for terms and conditions.